 Several million smallholders are spread over an estimated area of 2.1 million ha (83% of the production area).
 Oil palm plantations or estates cover around 118,264 ha and make up only 5% of the palm oil production in Nigeria.
 The remaining 12% of production comes from smallholder government schemes and cooperatives, out-grower schemes, commercial smallholders, and medium-sized farms.

-Some of the major constraints to sustainable agricultural production of different tree crops (including oil palm) for smallholders in Nigeria include:
+Some of the major constraints to the development of the oil palm sector include:

-- Limited access to enough high-quality inputs (especially planting material and fertilizer in the case of oil palm)
+- Lack of access to enough high-quality inputs (especially planting material and fertilizer in the case of oil palm)

-- Unreliable systems for identifying farmers that need subsidized inputs (insufficient means testing)
+- Poor systems for identifying farmers that need subsidized inputs (insufficient means testing)